MomsFriendlyRobotCompany/yasl/readme.rst

 You can run it from the command line::

-  kevin@dalek psl $ ./sparkbar.py  1 2 3E+0 4
+  kevin@dalek psl $ sparkbar.py  1 2 3E+0 4
    ▂▅█
-  kevin@dalek psl $ ./sparkbar.py -z 1 2 3E+0 4
+  kevin@dalek psl $ sparkbar.py -z 1 2 3E+0 4
    ▎▋█
-  kevin@dalek psl $ ./sparkbar.py 1 2 3 4 3 2 1 0 3 5
+  kevin@dalek psl $ sparkbar.py 1 2 3 4 3 2 1 0 3 5
   ▁▃▄▆▄▃▁ ▄█

-Or call it from a python program:
+Or call it from a python program, this will work with python 2.7 and python 3:

 .. code-block:: python